 About the Event

 The UK remains one of the world’s leading destinations for higher education.
 In 2023/24, more than 2.9 million students were enrolled at UK higher education providers, with international students accounting for over half of all postgraduate enrolments.
-This sustained demand underpins the sector’s global relevance and its importance to local economies and cities.

 However, the student housing system is under growing strain.
 By 2030, annual university applicants are projected to exceed 900,000, while delivery of new student accommodation has slowed dramatically to fewer than 10,000 beds per year, down from more than 30,000 annually before the pandemic.
-Even allowing for demographic fluctuations, the UK faces a projected core shortfall of around 190,000 student beds by the end of the decade.
+Even allowing for demographic fluctuations, the UK faces a projected core shortfall of around 190,000 student beds by the end of the decade .

 Smart Living Community Awards